Of my many, many kinfolk who live in Logan County, it is always nice when I get to talk about some who are not facing incarceration. (Ha!)

 In a unanimous vote at the Board’s meeting on March 10, Joe Hendricks was named the new vice-president of the Logan County Chamber of Commerce.

-Joe, who will be the president in 2016, is the son South Logan farmers Joe Wayne and Cathie Hendricks, native of Logan County, and graduate of Logan County High School.
+Joe, who will be the president in 2016, is the son South Logan farmers Joe Wayne and Cathie Hendricks, a native of Logan County, and graduate of Logan County High School.
 A graduate of Berry College and the Georgia State University College of Law, Hendricks is licensed to practice law in Kentucky, Tennessee and Georgia and began practice in 1995 as an assistant district attorney in Georgia's Appalachian Judicial Circuit, entering private practice in the Atlanta Metro area after three successful years.
 Hendricks ran a solo firm there focusing on criminal, family, tort, business and bankruptcy law.

 In 2004, he was elected district attorney in the Appalachian Judicial Circuit and spent the next eight years running a highly regarded office, winning murder trials and successfully prosecuting corrupt public officials.